 4. Developed techniques for micro-MRI use on small birds.

 5. Established proof of concept that we can safely and efficiently collect micro-CT and micro-MRI images on living birds (without the need for euthanasia) and digitally segment the skeleton.

-6. Develop a new product and methodology to perform high detail contrast arteriovenograms in birds.
+6. Develop a methodology using commercially available contrast agents to perform high detail contrast arteriovenograms in birds.